Freddie Kitchens

-Charles Frederick Kitchens Jr. (born November 29, 1974) is an American football coach who is currently the tight ends coach and run game coordinator for the North Carolina Tar Heels.
-He has served as the head coach of the Cleveland Browns and an assistant coach for the New York Giants, Arizona Cardinals, and Dallas Cowboys of the NFL.
-He has also spent stints as an assistant coach with Mississippi State, North Texas, LSU and Glenville State of the NCAA.
-He was fired in 2019 after his lone season as a head coach when his Browns team ended with a 6–10 record despite being expected by analysts to make the playoffs at the beginning of the season.
+Charles Frederick Kitchens Jr. (born November 29, 1974) is an American football coach who is the offensive coordinator for the North Carolina Tar Heels.
+Kitchens was previously tight ends coach and run game coordinator, and later the interim head coach for the Tar Heels' 2024 bowl game prior to the hiring of Bill Belichick.
+He has served as the head coach of the Cleveland Browns and an assistant coach for the New York Giants, Arizona Cardinals, and Dallas Cowboys in the National Football League (NFL).
+He has also spent stints as an assistant coach with Mississippi State, North Texas, LSU, and Glenville State of the NCAA.
+He was fired in 2019 after his lone season as a head coach when his Browns team ended with a 6–10 record.